First comes love… or sex?

 Psychologists have identified five levels of emotional intimacy that a person experiences as they get to know someone.

 Level one is the lowest level of communication.
 We call it safe because it involves the exchange of facts and information.
 There are no feelings, opinions, or personal vulnerability involved, and therefore no risk of rejection.
 This is the kind of interaction we have with people we don’t know well.
 It’s the chitchat we share with the clerk at the grocery store or a stranger at a party.
 People communicating at this level share minimal intimacy.
 Examples of this level would be, “Lousy weather we’re having,” “This is great pizza,” and “My team won last night.”

 Level Two: Others’ Opinions and Beliefs

-At level two we start sharing other people’s thoughts, beliefs and opinions.
+At level two we start sharing other people’s thoughts, beliefs, and opinions.
 We are beginning to reveal more of ourselves through our associations.
-We say things like, “My mother always says…” or “One of my favorite authors said…” Such statements test the other person’s reaction to what we’re sharing without offering our own opinions.
+We say things like, “My mother always says…” or, “One of my favourite authors said….”
+Such statements test the other person’s reaction to what we’re sharing without offering our own opinions.
 This is slightly more vulnerable than level one, but because we’re not sharing our own opinions we can distance ourselves from the opinion if we feel threatened by criticism or rejection.